Machinery for the EU – get it right for export

 The TEG team have expert-level understanding of this process.
 Many of us have worked in the machine risk assessment industry for several years in Europe, while also obtaining relevant CE assessment qualifications.
 This knowledge, combined with our extensive machine safety standards knowledge, means we are ideally placed to provide you with advice in this area.

-The services we can help with in the area of CE Marking or European Conformity Assessment for Machinery are:
+The services we provide for CE Marking and European Conformity Assessment for machinery include:

-- Identifying and applying the relevant standards and directives
+- Researching and applying the relevant EU standards and directives.

-- Carrying out the necessary inspections, tests and measurements
+- Carrying out all necessary inspections, tests and measurements.

-- Assisting with compiling the legally required documentation including the technical file
+- Assisting with compiling the required legal documentation and technical files.